460th Test and Evaluation Squadron

 The 460th Test and Evaluation Squadron is an active United States Air Force unit.
 It was previously assigned to Tactical Air Command's 325th Fighter Weapons Wing at Tyndall Air Force Base, Florida, where it was inactivated on 15 October 1982.
-On 11 August 2023, it was reactivated and assigned to the 926th Operations Group, 926th Wing at Nellias AFB, Nevada.
+On 11 August 2023, it was reactivated and assigned to the 926th Operations Group, 926th Wing of the Air Force Reserve Command at Nellis Air Force Base, Nevada.

 History

 World War II

 Established in late 1942 as a ground support squadron.
 Deployed to the Pacific Theater of Operations in 1943 to Australia where the unit functioned as a ground support unit at Sydney Airport, then at Dobodura in New Guinea.
 Converted to a P-47 Thunderbolt operational combat unit, engaged in fighter-bomber operations against Japanese positions in New Guinea, Netherlands East Indies and also during the Philippines Campaign (1944–1945).
 Moved to Okinawa, then Japan after the Japanese Capitulation as part of the Occupation Force, inactivated in 1946.